 These objectives will be achieved in two phases:

 The DHS program seminars were designed to prepare, engage, and educate all undergraduate and graduate students on the various aspects of homeland security.
 In addition, the lectures provide students the opportunity to meet and network with various industry professionals.
 These seminars have been critical in the growth of the students’ and professors’ knowledge of each topic presented.
-In phase 1, four seminars were organized:
+In 2017, three seminars were organized:

 For more details about the program, please click the file name below to download our annual reports.